-At the end of Jameson Street a new pedestrianised square will be created, this will provide an area for events such as markets or entertainment to take place.
+At the end of Jameson Street a new pedestrianised square has been created, this provides an area for events such as markets or entertainment to take place.

-You will then be drawn by the new paving through to King Edward Street which will have new trees planted and outside café space.
+You are then drawn by the new paving through to King Edward Street which will has new trees planted and outside café space.

-At the end of King Edward Street is the magnificent Queen Victoria Square which will be made even more impressive by the series of works that will be taking place to transform it into a place people want to use throughout the year.
-It will be the heart of the City and a destination for visitors.
-The space will still be used for large events but the new design will create a space where people choose to spend time and feel proud of.
+At the end of King Edward Street is the magnificent Queen Victoria Square which has been made even more impressive by the series of works that has taken place transforming it into a place people want to use throughout the year.
+It is the heart of the City and a destination for visitors to enjoy, the space will be used for large events but the new design has created a space where people choose to spend time and can feel proud of.

-Whitefriargate then becomes the gateway to the Old Town, the paving changes to sandstone and a beautiful granite like material called porphyry which provides a look equivalent to a modern cobbled effect, that you would have expected to see in this area a few hundred years ago.
-The street has been designed to host occasional markets, new wall lanterns are being fitted and new seating put in place.
+Whitefriargate the gateway to the Old Town, the paving changes to sandstone and a beautiful granite like material called porphyry provides a look equivalent to a modern cobbled effect, that you would have expected to see in this area a few hundred years ago.
+The street has been designed to host occasional markets, new wall lanterns have been fitted and new seating put in place.

-The paving then leads you into Trinity House Lane and ultimately Trinity Square, where the existing church wall is being removed to create one large open space and a beautiful space for the incredible Trinity Church.
+The paving then leads you into Trinity House Lane and ultimately Trinity Square, where the existing church wall has been removed creating one large open space and a beautiful area for the incredible Trinity Church.

-The Fruit Market area will have a deliberately different ‘feel’ to the rest of the City with the aim to enhance its already quirky and cosmopolitan atmosphere.
+The Fruit Market area has a deliberately different ‘feel’ to the rest of the City the public realm enhancing its already quirky and cosmopolitan atmosphere.

-Humber Dock Street will have the existing cobbles and historic rail tracks lifted, cleaned and re-laid, and there will be walkways and crossing points to ensure accessibility for all.
-Pavement cafes will be encouraged so that people can get the most enjoyment from looking out over our wonderful marina.
+Humber Dock Street existing cobbles and historic rail tracks where lifted, cleaned and re-laid, and new walkways and crossing points created to ensure accessibility for all.
+Pavement cafes encouraged so people can get the most enjoyment from looking out over our wonderful marina.